ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 In this exercise, our goal is to refactor a full stack express app with server side rendered views, into a Single Page App by adding Angular and using our back-end to render `JSON`.

-Solution code for this walkthrough can be found on the `angular-solution` branch of the [whenpresident repo](https://github.com/ga-wdi-exercises/whenpresident/tree/angular-solution)
+Solution code for this walkthrough can be found on the `angular-solution` branch of the [WhenPresident repo](https://github.com/ga-wdi-exercises/whenpresident/tree/angular-solution)

 ---